giuliano-macedo/clusopt/README.md

 * python 3.7 (3.5 won't work, some source files have literal string interpolation)
 * pip
 * docker (if you use remote nodes)
+* gcc >=6
+* autotools
+* pybind11

 ## Installing

-Install all dependecies described in `requirements.txt` using pip
+Install all dependecies described in `requirements.txt` using pip, c++ source code will be compiled in the first run.

 ```bash
 pip3 install -r requirements.txt